 The administration of an advisory firm’s compliance program can be a daunting task for any Chief Compliance Officer (“CCO”), let alone an experienced one.
 Regardless of the number of employees at an investment advisory firm or a CCO’s experience, regulators expect advisory firms to maintain a robust compliance program, and it is the administrative nature of their compliance program that can often frustrate many CCOs.

 Technology can serve as an important ally.
-Within the last decade, there have been a myriad of tools that have been specifically designed to address regulatory requirements for investment advisers and provide the necessary supervisory and surveillance functionality for a firm’s CCO to successfully monitor and document compliance activities at their firm.
+Within the last decade, there has been a myriad of tools that have been specifically designed to address regulatory requirements for investment advisers and provide the necessary supervisory and surveillance functionality for a firm’s CCO to successfully monitor and document compliance activities at their firm.

 In this month’s Risk Management Update (“RMU”), we look at three areas where customized software applications can assist CCOs and their staff in administering their firm’s compliance programs, and also provide important risk management tips when using the software.